-From 1 to 10, we ranked how different players are adapting to Apple’s ATT
+We ranked how different players adapted to Apple’s ATT

 In this recap of the App Growth Summit (AGS) session on the impact of ATT, mobile marketing experts discuss what's working and what's bogus in iOS 14.5.